What Information do we Collect?

 Your principal rights under data protection law are:

-· You have the right to confirmation as to whether or not we process your personal data and, where we do, access to the personal data, together with certain additional information.
-That additional information includes details of the purposes of the processing, the categories of personal data concerned and the recipients of the personal data.
-Providing the rights and freedoms of others are not affected, we will supply to you a copy of your personal data.
+You have the right to confirmation as to whether or not we process your personal data and, where we do, access to the personal data, together with certain additional information.
+That additional information includes details of the purposes of the processing, the categories of personal data concerned, and the recipients of the personal data.
+Providing the rights and freedoms of others are not affected, we will supply you with a copy of your personal data.

 The Vernon Company understands that you have rights over your personal information, and takes reasonable steps to allow you to access, correct, amend, delete, port, or limit the use of your personal information.
 If you are a customer, you can update many types of personal information online, such as payment or contact information, directly within your account settings.
 If you are unable to change your personal information within your account settings, or if you are concerned about data collected as you visit The Vernon Companies websites or use our support services, please contact us to make the required changes.
 It’s important to remember that if you delete or limit the use of your personal information, the Services may not function properly.

-If you would like to request a change, deletion or access to your data, please complete the form at https://vsales.vernoncompany.com/protectmydata.
+If you would like to request a change, deletion, or access to your data, please complete the form at https://www.vernoncompany.com/global-data-protection-rights/.

 If you have any questions about your personal information or this policy, or if you would like to make a complaint about how The Vernon Company processes your personal data, please contact The Vernon Company by email at email@example.com or by using the contact details below: